top of page

 Bacterial pathogens could persistently colonize the human gut for yearlong timescales.
 Persistent colonization increases the risk of infection, acts as a reservoir for infection (i.e. increases the rate of transmission), and could result in evolutionary adaptation which alters the metabolism and virulence of the pathogen.

-Community interactions affect the evolutionary adaptation of a species, but the effect of human gut microbiota on the evolution of many pathogens (e.g. C. difficile and S. aureus) is still largely unknown.
+Community interactions affect the evolutionary adaptation of a species, but the effect of human gut microbiota on the evolution of many pathogens (e.g. C. difficile inestinal pathogen, or P. gingivalis oral pathogen) is still largely unknown.
 Our lab uses laboratory experiments involving the building of microbial communities to study the long-term growth behavior of pathogens with human gut bacteria and how communities influence pathogens’ adaptation.
 We use whole-genome sequencing and omics approaches to generate insights into their mechanisms of adaptation.

 Research 4.
 Role of gut microbiota-derived metabolites on host metabolism and vice versa.